 For D7 Visa Holders

-D7 visa holders typically do not have social security obligations unless they engage in business activities or self-employment.
+D7 visa holders also typically do not have social security obligations unless they engage in business activities or self-employment.
 However, those involved in any form of active work must contribute accordingly.

 For D8 Visa holders